Sign-up for our newsletter for exclusive charter information, offers, sailing tips and much more!

 Bareboat means that the yacht is stripped of any food or cleaning supplies but is delivered with a full tank of fuel, cooking gas and water.
 Cooking utensils and cutlery are always included.

-All yachts have marine batteries to operate electrical equipment and most have cigarette lighter adapter for charging camera batteries and small accessories.
+All yachts have marine batteries to operate electrical equipment with 12V cigarette lighter adapter for charging camera batteries and small accessories.
+It is wise to bring a 12V adapter for your devices.
 Some yachts also have inverters, shore power cables and generators to provide electricity aboard.

 In some cases, you will be able to provision online - ask for the form when you have booked.
 In many cases a driver at the marina can take you to the supermarket and you can bring your provisions back with you, alternatively, many stores deliver to the yacht - you just need to remember your pier number and yacht name.